deepakkamboj/claude-marketplace/README.md

 /plugin marketplace add deepakkamboj/claude-marketplace
 ```

-This registers the DevBuild Studio marketplace catalog so you can browse and install plugins.
+This registers the Developer Toolkit Marketplace catalog so you can browse and install plugins.

 ### Install Plugins